nygeek/drive_inspector/README.md

 *This will show all of the files at the top level of your Drive.*
 *In terms of the GUI, it's what you see when you click on 'My Drive'*

-`python drivefilecached.py --ls /`
+`python3 drivefilecached.py --ls /`

 *This will show the metadata for the 'My Drive' object at the root* *of your Drive.*

-`python drivefilecached.py --stat /`
+`python3 drivefilecached.py --stat /`

 *This will display the folder hierarchy for your Drive*

-`python drivefilecached.py --find /`
+`python3 drivefilecached.py --find /`

 The inspector works both with paths and with FileIDs.
 FileIDs are opaque immutable strings that uniquely identify specific files.